 Here is a perfect example of the high quality of collaboration that occurs daily in a truly integrated design build remodeling firm.
-Kitchen designer Ellen Gilday Witts and architect Dan Morales are developing plans for a kitchen addition to a Washington DC home located in Cleveland Park.
-In this particular project, the homeowners want to explore all the options for a kitchen design.
+Kitchen designer Ellen Gilday Witts and renovation architect Dan Morales are developing design plans for a kitchen addition to a Washington DC home located in Cleveland Park.
+In this particular project, the homeowners want to explore all the options for their kitchen design.

-At this point, Ellen's primary focus is on optimizing furniture placement in relationship to use areas and circulation corridors.
+At this point, Ellen's primary focus for the kitchen design is on optimizing furniture placement in relationship to use areas and circulation corridors.
 She is trying to balance the space so that it will work exactly the way the clients want to use it.

 The ultimate decision is of course up to the client.
 In the next post we'll look a little more closely at the four design options and show the one that the client chose after all.